Moving to Thailand

 Best known as a beautiful, affordable and exotic tourist destination, expats moving to Thailand often get to enjoy paradise on a more permanent basis, even with recent instability in the country.

-While the political tensions that accompanied the military coup in 2014 continue to simmer, making safety in Thailand an important consideration for expats, there are signs that the country is stabilising.
+While the political tensions that accompanied the military coup in 2014 make safety in Thailand an important consideration for expats, there are signs that the country is stabilising.
 The ruling National Council for Peace and Order (NCPO) has made great efforts to reassure investors and tourists, and has made the economy and tourism two of its top priorities.

 A warm and welcoming Thai culture, striking landscapes and a chance to experience a truly different way of life make living in Thailand both interesting and comfortable for many expats.

-Finding work that pays well can, however, be a major challenge for expats who want to live in Thailand.
+However finding work that pays well can be a major challenge for expats who want to live in Thailand.
 The majority of job opportunities in the country can be found in Bangkok, with many new arrivals descending upon the already bustling Thai capital for this reason.

 While most expats are willing to put up with the notorious traffic in Bangkok, others fan out into less populated and more indigenous regions.